sebivenlo/akka-workshop2017/docs/showcase.md

 ## Akka
 With the starting entity and path defined, the database can be queried.
 Concurrent extraction of entities can begin as soon as an entity has more than one connection to the next domain type (e.g the connections from AIP to Activities).
-Basicly, each time the backend received a request it creates an _AbstractControllingActor_ which creates a large number of __DocumentActors__.
+Every time the backend received a request it creates an _AbstractControllingActor_ which creates a large number of __DocumentActors__.
 The implementation of _AbstractControllingActor_ defines the operation to be executed and defines how the responses from the __DocumentActors__ are processed.

 ![alt text](https://github.com/sebivenlo/akka-workshop2017/blob/master/resources/sequence.svg "Sequence diagram showing the interaction between actors")